ddella/WebSocket/README.md

 ### Architecture

-Both containers run on the same _Docker custom network_.
+All the containers run on the same _Docker custom network_.
 This workshop is not about _Docker custom network_ but I encourage you to run your containers in custom network to get the added value of a DNS server.
 The following command was used to create the `frontend` network.

 ```command
 docker network create --driver=bridge --subnet=172.31.10.0/24 --ip-range=172.31.10.128/25 --gateway=172.31.10.1 frontend
 ```

-The Docker containers expose the following TCP ports:
+The Docker containers expose the following TCP ports on the Docker host:

 - Nginx Web Server **http://** on `TCP/8080`.
 - Nginx Web Server **https://** on `TCP/8443`.
 - WebSocket Server **ws://** on `TCP/9080`.
 - WebSocket Server **wss://** on `TCP/9443`.

-The ports are exposed outside the Docker host.

 ![WebSocket Architecture](images/architecture.jpg "Architecture")